Assembly Judiciary Committee goes into executive session

 “Davis Polk has received contacts.
 The number of contacts is in excess of 200 through the hotline,” Lavine said.

 The committee is investigating allegations of misconduct against the Governor from sexual harassment claims to whether he used state resources to produce his book.
-There’s been no definitive timeline on how long the Assembly investigation could take, but likely “months, rather than weeks.”
+There’s been no definitive timeline on how long the Assembly investigation could take, but likely “

+“There’s outreach going on.
+There’s gathering of documentation, reaching out to witnesses and complainants,” said Republican Assemblyman Mike Montesano following the executive session today.

 Meanwhile, multiple state watchdog organizations have sent a letter to lawmakers urging them to hold oversight hearings on the Joint Commission on Public Ethics and the issue of enforcement.
 Critics of the commission have argued that it is not an independent agency because the Governor and lawmakers appoint its members.